 - Vetting is essential.
 Every leader of every ministry, anyone who would be in contact with children other than their own, and anyone operating any kind of vehicle or machine all need to be vetted.
 Whenever possible, vetting should be done by a dispassionate third-party, such as criminal background checks or credit checks.
 On hiring, call all former employees and check all references to detect any potential inconsistencies from past employers or character references.

 - Seriously limit the handling of finances to a small, odd-numbered committee of unrelated and well-vetted members.
-Odd numbers assure there is never a tie-vote, unrelated guards against temptations or claims of nepotism, and vetting proves due-dilligence that a person of known financial impropriety doesn’t manage ministry funds.
+Odd numbers assure there is a) never a tie-vote, b) it guards against temptations or claims of nepotism, and c) vetting proves due-dilligence that a person of known financial impropriety doesn’t manage ministry funds.

 - Be scrupulous with accounting of everything.
 Time, attendance, donations, expenditures… all of it should be in writing, scanned, photographed or any other appropriate means of recording.